 Students who have completed or been exempted from the general education requirements by any of the provisions listed above are not exempt from specific course requirements for their majors, even if those courses may be used to satisfy general education requirements at MSU.

 Special provisions regarding transfer of credit from two-year institutions

 Students are generally awarded only lower division credit for courses completed at two-year institutions.
-Departments may approve individual courses for upper division credit on an individual basis and may require that a student complete a validation examination or course at MSU.
+Departments may approve individual courses for upper division credit and may require that a student complete a validation examination or course at MSU.

-If a direct equivalency is not given by an academic department, but the College of Education decides that substantial similarity exists between a course taken at the community college with the DESE approved education program and a MSU course with respect to Missouri Standards for the Preparation of Educators (MoSPE) standards, a code will be assigned to the transfer credit associated with the community college course that will allow it to substitute for the MSU course in a given undergraduate education degree program.
+If a direct equivalency is not given by an academic department, but the College of Education decides that substantial similarity exists between a course taken at the community college with the DESE approved education program and an MSU course with respect to Missouri Teaching Standards (MTS), a code will be assigned to the transfer credit associated with the community college course that will allow it to substitute for the MSU course in an undergraduate education degree program.
 Such credit is at the lower-division level unless otherwise specified.

 The MSU Professional Education Certification office maintains additional information on its website.

 Transfer credit limit

 No limit exists on the number of credits that may be transferred from other institutions; however, students must meet the minimum residence and upper division requirements in effect at MSU to receive a degree, as described in the MSU catalog.

 Courses taken for dual credit (courses for which students receive both high school and college credit) are evaluated for transfer credit in the same manner as traditional courses offered by the institution through which they are taken.
 No limit exists on the number of transfer credit hours that will be awarded for dual credit courses.

 Credit for military education and experience